7 Best Image Optimization Tricks to Speed up eCommerce Websites

 Once integrated, eCommerce site owners can access its compression settings.
 You get features like lossless or lossy compression, bulk resizing, and more.

-2. Utilize Lazy Loading for Images
+2. Use Lazy Loading for Images

 Picture this: you land on an online store, and instead of waiting for ages while all the images load, they pop up just when you’re ready to scroll.